 The following laws are taken from the Labor Code.
-The most common question we get is about denial of treatment but for a good discussion of frequently asked questions you can also follow this link: https://www.dir.ca.gov/dwc/WCFaqIW.html#Basics
+For a good discussion of frequently asked questions you can also follow this link: https://www.dir.ca.gov/dwc/WCFaqIW.html#Basics

 Labor Code 4610 - Utilization Review.